All Episodes

 There's something very weird about that story.

-Because like we live in an age where people go and beat up Granny in the street, they go and mug little old ladies in the street, and then they post it on YouTube and it goes viral, and uh everybody goes, look, that's great, that's little Jimmy who lives next door, uh kicking the walker out from under the old lady.
+They go and mug little old ladies in the street and then they post it on YouTube and it goes viral and everybody goes, look, that's great.

-Well, isn't that great?
+Wow, isn't that great?

-It's like next thing you know he'll be on TV.
+It's like next thing you know, he'll be on TV.

-Uh we we live at a very strange age.
+We live at a very strange age.

 He went through a scanner at the airport and it set off the alarm.

-This one, these full body scanners.
+This one, these full-body scanners.

 And by the way, they are very twitchy.

-He showed him he's got nothing under he rolled up his trouser legs, showed up he's got nothing under his socks.
+He rolled up his trouser leg, showed up he's got nothing under his socks.

-Uh they still they wanted to subject him to a physical pat down.
+They still, they wanted to subject him to a physical pat down.

-Uh so he says he's happy to go through the thing again.
+So he says he's happy to go through the thing again.

-He's gotta be there in the underwear.
+He's got to be there in the underwear.

 Federal regulations say he has got to have his hand on your upper thigh.